Vexflip/website-vexflip/content/english/prices.md

       answer: "Not necessarily.
 Hugo is great for static sites without a database.
 But if you prefer editing content yourself, I offer optional CMS integration (+€29/month) using DecapCMS or similar."

     - question: "What analytics do you offer?"
-      answer: "I use lightweight, privacy-friendly tools like Plausible, Umami or Google Anlaytics.
+      answer: "I use lightweight, privacy-friendly tools like Plausible, Umami or Google Analytics.
 These are GDPR-compliant and give you clear visitor insights without invasive tracking."

     - question: "What does 'Custom Project' mean?"
       answer: "If you need something unique—multilingual support, form integrations, client portals, or custom features—I’ll scope the project with you and build exactly what you need."

     - question: "Can I cancel anytime?"
       answer: "Yes.
 Maintenance plans are monthly and can be canceled with a 7-day notice.
 Website builds are one-time unless we agree on a retainer."
 ---